Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 In the fall, the plants produce colorful berries that can be orange or red.
 These are poisonous, so it’s best to keep small children and pets away from them.
 The berries contain a chemical that is related to digitalis which is found in foxglove and can cause the same cardiac symptoms and even death if enough berries are ingested.

 The leaves die back in the fall and should be removed to prevent harmful insects from hibernating in the dead foliage over the winter.

 The easiest way to propagate lily of the valley is by division.
-You can divide it in the spring or fall when it is dormant.
-Simply dig up the rhizomes and gently pry them apart.
+You can divide the rhizomes in the spring before they bloom or in the fall when they are dormant.
+Use a garden fork to carefully dig up the rhizomes.
+Then gently pry them apart.
+Make sure that each rhizome division has its own root system.
 Replant the divisions four inches apart.
 The plants will spread quickly to fill in the empty area.

-You can also divide the plants after they have finished blooming.
+You can also divide the plants after they have finished blooming in the late spring.
 If you try to divide them while they are budded or actively flowering, the flowers will die.
 So after the plants have finished flowering, gently dig them up, pry the rhizomes apart and replant the divisions four inches apart.